 Because virtualization introduces dynamics and increases flexibility, a variety of additional factors can influence the performance of virtualized systems.
 Therefore we need to automate the experiments and performance analysis as much as possible.
-In this section we give a brief summary of the generic approach to automated experimental analysis of virtualized platforms presented in [5].
+In this section we give a brief summary of the generic approach to automated experimental analysis of virtualized platforms presented in (Huber et al., 2010).
+We briefly explain the experimental setup as well as the general process that is followed.
+Furthermore, we explain the experiment types in more detail because they are used as a basis for our evaluation.
+We also summarize the previous results of (Huber et al., 2010) and enrich them with more more fine-grained results and analyses in Section 2.5.